kuzzleio/documentation/src/api/1/notifications/index.md

 ## Server events

-Server notifications are pushed on global events, and they are sent to all of a client's subscriptions at the same time.
+Server notifications are triggered by global events, and they are sent to all of a client's subscriptions at the same time.

 Currently, the only event generating a server notification is when an [authentication token]({{ site_base_path }}guide/1/essentials/user-authentication) has expired, closing the subscription.